coleslaw481/ndexcptacenrichloader/README.rst

-Copies and converts Special collection of Cancer Hallmark networks from CPTAC at WikiPathways networks already loaded in NDEx so they can be used in Enrichment
+Copies and converts Special collection of Cancer Hallmark networks from CPTAC at WikiPathways networks already loaded in NDEx so they can be used in Enrichment.

 * Free software: BSD license